farazsth98/virtualbox-qemu-vuln-research-notes/virtualbox/README.md

 ## Exploit Development

 Firstly, please refer to the [userspace template README](/templates/README.md) for help with actually communicating with the devices and triggering the code.
-The example I provided is ran in userspace, but you can do the same with a Linux kernel module if you'd like (there is an example link in there for that as well).
+The example I provided is ran in userspace, but you can do the same with a Linux kernel module if you'd like (there are example links for that in there too).

 I'll have better examples up soon, just need some time 😁